I’m Jofree Shimray.

 In live television, graphics constantly compete with anchors, video footage, commentary, and breaking information for the viewer’s attention.
 A large part of broadcast design therefore becomes deciding when graphics should command attention and when they should quietly support the editorial narrative without disrupting it.

-Designing for broadcast in India also means designing across multiple languages, cultural contexts, and audience expectations.
-Many of the projects involved channels operating in regions where English was not the primary language, requiring close collaboration with native speakers to evaluate typography, readability, tone, and visual language.
+Designing in India often means working across multiple languages, cultural contexts, and audience expectations at the same time.
+Many projects were executed in regions where English was not the primary language, so collaboration with native speakers became essential when evaluating typography, readability, tone, and visual behaviour.

-What feels restrained and elegant for one broadcaster may feel emotionally distant for another.
-Some clients preferred quieter editorial systems inspired by networks like the BBC, while others wanted graphics that felt louder, faster, and more theatrical.
-Balancing these regional differences while maintaining clarity became an important part of the process.
+Visual restraint also shifts from region to region.
+What felt calm and understated for one audience could feel distant or lacking energy for another.
+Some clients preferred quieter systems, while others responded to graphics that were faster, denser, and more expressive.
+Balancing these differences while still keeping information clear became a recurring part of the work.

 MUSEUMS & INTERACTIVE STORYTELLING